QubitPi/hashistack/docs/blog/2022-08-31-continuous-delivery/index.md

 possible.
 Thus we want to parallelize the activities in the deployment pipeline, not have many stages executing in series.
 If we discover a defect in the acceptance tests, we should be looking to improve our unit tests (most of our defects should be discovered through unit testing).

+#### Different Types of Software Testing

+##### Unit Tests

+Unit tests are very low level and close to the source of an application.
+They consist in testing individual methods and functions of the classes, components, or modules used by our software.
+Unit tests are generally quite cheap to automate and can run very quickly by a continuous integration server.

+##### Integration Tests

+Integration tests verify that different modules or services used by our application work well together.
+For example, it can be testing the interaction with the database or making sure that microservices work together as expected.
+These types of tests are more expensive to run as they require multiple parts of the application to be up and running.

+##### Functional Tests

+Functional tests focus on the business requirements of an application.
+They only verify the output of an action and do not check the intermediate states of the system when performing that action.

+There is sometimes a confusion between integration tests and functional tests as they both require multiple components to interact with each other.
+The difference is that an integration test may simply verify that we can query the database while a functional test would expect to get a specific value from the database as defined by the product requirements.

+##### End-to-End Tests

+End-to-end testing replicates a user behavior with the software in a complete application environment.
+It verifies that various user flows work as expected and can be as simple as loading a web page or logging in or much more complex scenarios verifying email notifications, online payments, etc...

+End-to-end tests are very useful, but they're expensive to perform and can be hard to maintain when they're automated.
+It is recommended to have a few key end-to-end tests and rely more on lower level types of testing (unit and integration tests) to be able to quickly identify breaking changes.

+##### Acceptance Tests

+Acceptance tests are formal tests that verify if a system satisfies business requirements.
+They require the entire application to be running while testing and focus on replicating user behaviors.
+But they can also go further and measure the performance of the system and reject changes if certain goals are not met.

+##### Performance Tests

+Performance tests evaluate how a system performs under a particular workload.
+These tests help to measure the reliability, speed, scalability, and responsiveness of an application.
+For instance, a performance test can observe response times when executing a high number of requests, or determine how a system behaves with a significant amount of data.
+It can determine if an application meets performance requirements, locate bottlenecks, measure stability during peak traffic, and more.

+##### Smoke Tests

+Smoke tests are basic tests that check the basic functionality of an application.
+They are meant to be quick to execute, and their goal is to give us the assurance that the major features of our system are working as expected.

+Smoke tests can be useful right after a new build is made to decide whether or not we can run more expensive tests, or right after a deployment to make sure that they application is running properly in the newly deployed environment.

 Implementing Continuous Delivery
 --------------------------------